quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 cdw_order_parameter[(0,0)] = np.kron(sz, np.eye(2))
 ```

 We choose a point in the phase diagram where we expect there to be a CDW phase and calculate the expectation value with the CDW order parameter.
 In order to do this we first construct the density matrix from the mean field solution.
+As the mean-field solution is in terms of a hopping dictionary, we can now freely choose the number of k-points on which we want to calculate the density-matrix.
 We perform this calculation over the complete phase diagram where we calculated the gap earlier:

 ```{code-cell} ipython3
 cdw_list = []